Kevin-Elliott-McCrea/C-Sharp_Live_Project/README.md

-Dev soft skills improved:
+Dev soft skills improved/gained:

 - High confidence in ability to smoothly communicate with team
 - Improved ability to frame questions precisely to my team when needing help with my code

-#PUT LINK TO OTHER README
+- Ability to gracefully accept feedback
+- Very easy to work with and highly coachable